-(born 1957, US citizen) is currently serving as managing director/operating partner at Hony Capital.
-He previously held a number of senior positions at Starbucks including Senior Vice President of Starbucks Corp., President of Starbucks Asia Pacific Region, Chairman and President of Starbucks Greater China Region, Head of the Law & Corporate Affairs department and Vice President International Business Development.
+(born 1957, US citizen) has been a non-executive member of the Board since 2013.
+He currently serves as chairman and CEO at PizzaExpress Group Holdings Limited and as managing director/operating partner at Hony Capital.
+Previously, he held a number of senior positions at Starbucks including Senior Vice President of Starbucks Corp., President of Starbucks Asia Pacific Region, Chairman and President of Starbucks Greater China Region, Head of the Law & Corporate Affairs department and Vice President International Business Development.
 He started his career as a government official in the Ministry of Foreign Economic Relations and Trade in China.